Authentication

-The following authentication methods are supported by ejabberd
+The authentication methods supported by ejabberd

 internal

-— See section Internal.external
+— See section Internal. -

-— See section External Script.ldap
+— See section External Script. -

-— See section LDAP.sql
+— See section LDAP. -

-— See section Relational Databases.anonymous
+— See section Relational Databases. -

-— See section Pam Authentication.jwt
+— See section PAM Authentication. -

 — See section JWT Authentication.

-When the option is omitted, ejabberd will rely upon the default database which is configured in default_db
+relies on the default database which is configured in default_db

 .